 Disney Christmas Karaoke

-Years ago I bought this DVD I found in a discount bin.
+Years ago I bought a DVD I found in a discount bin.
 It had Christmas carols with words so you could sing along, but the best part was it had Disney cartoons to accompany each song.
 Unfortunately none of our computers at school have working DVD players anymore, but you can find most of the songs on YouTube.
 I’m always surprised at how many kiddos don’t know the words to popular carols – so this is a great opportunity to get in some singing that’s just for fun.
 This Christmas music activity has become a tradition in my classroom, to the point that even my 12 year olds will request it!

-I’m a bit of a “A Christmas Carol” junky.
+I’m a bit of a “A Christmas Carol” junkie.
 I think I’ve watched just about every film version that exists.
 The film version of the stage musical (by the same composer as The Little Mermaid) starring Kelsey Grammer is a lesser-known gem that I highly recommend for junior grades.
 The music is high quality with recurring themes and engaging melodies, but isn’t widely known so it’s likely your students will have never heard it before.

 I made this “colour-along” Christmas music activity for my classes to use last year while watching the A Christmas Carol musical.
 For each song in the film, there is a coloring page worksheet that requires students to reflect on the music.
 I encouraged them to circle their answers while the song was playing, and then they could work on their colouring during the scenes so they didn’t feel rushed.